Rate Limits

 What happens if I exceed the rate limit?

-If you exceed the established rate limit, you will encounter an error, specifically receiving an error message with the error code 429.
+If you exceed the rate limit, you will receive an error message with the code 429.
+For ways to avoid hitting rate limits, see the section below.

 How can I avoid hitting rate limits?